Classical and quantum random-walk centrality measures in multilayer networks: Numerical examples

-In Figs.~\ref{fig:random_networks_oc_pr_synthetic}(c,d), we show the occupation probabilities for classical and quantum PageRank with a teleportation probability of $1-r=0.15$.
-We observe that the classical and quantum occupation statistics are almost identical, which is very different from the case without teleportation in Figs.~\ref{fig:random_networks_oc_pr_synthetic}(a,b).
+In Figs.~\ref{fig:random_networks_oc_pr_synthetic}(c,d), we show the occupation probabilities for classical and quantum PageRank with a teleportation probability of $1-a=0.15$.
+The classical and quantum occupation statistics are almost identical, which is very different from the case without teleportation in Figs.~\ref{fig:random_networks_oc_pr_synthetic}(a,b).
 This observation suggests that nonzero teleportation probabilities counteract differences in the node-occupation statistics between classical and quantum walks.
-In the limit $r\rightarrow 0$ (such that there is teleportation dynamics only), classical and quantum PageRanks yield the same occupation statistics because all nodes are occupied with the same probability.
+In the limit $r\rightarrow 0$ (in which there is teleportation dynamics only), classical and quantum PageRank yield the same occupation statistics because all nodes are occupied with the same probability.

-To further compare the classical random-walk and quantum random-walk centralities on multilayer networks, we also compute the random-walk betweenness and random-walk closeness for the two synthetic multilayer networks.
-In Figs.~\ref{fig:random_networks_bc_cc_synthetic}(a,b), we show the betweenness-centrality results and observe marked differences in the two synthetic multilayer networks.
+To further compare the classical random-walk and quantum random-walk centralities on multilayer networks, we also compute the random-walk betweenness and random-walk closeness for our two synthetic multilayer networks.
+In Figs.~\ref{fig:random_networks_bc_cc_synthetic}(a,b), we show our results for betweenness centrality and observe marked differences in the two synthetic multilayer networks.
 For the multilayer network with a BA layer, the quantum random-walk betweennesses of small-degree nodes is larger than their classical random-walk betweennesses.
 The opposite holds for most nodes with degrees that are at least 26 in Fig.~\ref{fig:random_networks_bc_cc_synthetic}(b).
-The closeness centrality results of Fig.~\ref{fig:random_networks_bc_cc_synthetic}(c,d) illustrate that classical and quantum random-walk closeness centralities give node characterizations that are qualitatively similar to those of occupation centrality (see Figs.~\ref{fig:random_networks_oc_pr_synthetic}(a,b)).
+Our computation of closeness centralities in Fig.~\ref{fig:random_networks_bc_cc_synthetic}(c,d) illustrates that classical and quantum random-walk closeness centralities give node characterizations that are qualitatively similar to those of occupation centrality [see Figs.~\ref{fig:random_networks_oc_pr_synthetic}(a,b)].
 This observation is intuitive because occupation centrality appears in the definition \eqref{eq:closeness2} of random-walk closeness centrality.